Portfolio-Advanced-software/.github/Research/Which technique is the most optimal way of communicating between micro services?.md

 #### Survey
 I created a survey where other developers could give their opinions and see what they find important.

-![image]
+I created an average weight per criterium.
+The final result is:

+- Scalability (4,6 points)
+- Performance (4,6 points)
+- Reliability (4,2 points)
+- Maintainability (3 points)
+- Security (3,6 points)
+- Flexibility (3,2 points)
+- Costs (3,2 points)

 <table>
   <tr>
     <td><img src="https://github.com/Portfolio-Advanced-software/.github/assets/73555911/e99a4632-4455-40a6-9b96-6892805d507c" width=500 height=800></td>